cockroachlabs/workshop_labs/topology-patterns/README.md

 Try using with an interval of `-2s`.
 Response times will go back the same as prior to using Follower Reads.
 This is because the time interval is not long enough to pickup the copy at that interval and the query is therefore routed to the leaseholder.

-You can use `AS OF SYSTEM TIME experimental_follower_read_timestamp()` to ensure Follower Reads queries use local ranges with the least time lag.
+You can use `AS OF SYSTEM TIME follower_read_timestamp()` to ensure Follower Reads queries use local ranges with the least time lag.

 With the Follower Read topology, albeit slightly historical, you get fast reads cheaply.
 This is ideal for some scheduled reporting, for examples, sales in the past hour/minutes, etc.